- When does Tier 5 come into effect?

 No. Retirement benefits of members retiring between age 55 and 62 will be reduced for early retirement — even if they have 30 years of service credit (except for Uniformed Court Officers and Peace Officers employed by the Unified Court System).
 In addition, the retirement benefit reductions for ERS Tier 5 members are greater than the Tier 4 reductions.

-Both ERS and PFRS employees can work as much overtime as their employer allows, but there is a limit as to how much of that overtime is allowable when calculating their final average salary.
-For ERS members, during calendar year 2013, only the first $16,390.91 of overtime can be used in the calculation of a final average salary.
+Both ERS and PFRS employees can work as much overtime as their employer requires or permits, but there is a limit as to how much of that overtime is allowable when calculating their final average salary.
+For ERS members, during calendar year 2014, only the first $16,833 of overtime can be used in the calculation of a final average salary.
 This overtime pay limitation increases by 3 percent annually.
 For PFRS members, overtime pay in excess of 15 percent of a member’s regular annual wages will be excluded from the member’s final average salary.
 Members are not required to make contributions on overtime pay that exceeds the limit.
 Effective April 1, 2012, employers do not report these excess overtime payments to the Retirement System for Tier 5 PFRS members.

 In order to be a Tier 4 member, you must have joined ERS before January 1, 2010.
 Remember, as an optional member, you must be working and on payroll on your date of membership.